 Disclosure: This site may contain affiliate links for products and services I recommend.
 If you make a purchase through these links, at no additional cost to you, I will earn a small commission.
 Read my full disclosure for more information.

 It’s no secret that we moved to Asheville, North Carolina on a whim.
 With our long weekend plans to Puerto Rico thwarted, we needed a back-up plan.
 Why not head to Asheville?
-We both had never been and had heard only wonderful things.
+We both had never been but heard wonderful things.

 What started as a whirlwind 3-day tour turned into the start of our move to Asheville in under two months.
 Who knew?
 NOT US!

-What pushed us over the edge to move?
+What pushed us over the edge to consider moving to Asheville?
 For one, we were New Englanders living in Florida, and Florida was just not for us.
 Florida is hot, humid, and a little lacking in the culture we crave.
+We had lived in Central Florida for over 8 years.
+It was time for a change.

-Two, we could both easily work in Asheville based on our jobs.
+Two, we could both easily work in Asheville based on our jobs, and three, those gorgeous mountains.

 Not to mention that we loved the foodie scene, endless hiking, BEER, and mild seasons, including a vibrant fall.

-Now that we’ve bought a house and have been living in Asheville for quite some time, I get a ton of emails asking us what it is like living in Asheville, NC.
-Why move here?
-Where should people live?
-What do we do for fun?
-Is it expensive?
+Now that we’ve bought a house and have been living in Asheville for quite some time, I receive a ton of emails asking us what it is like living in Asheville, NC.

 After answering these questions individually over and over again, I figure it’s time for a post.
-Below find out why we love living in Asheville and our recommendations, advice, and experience.
+Below find out why we love living in Asheville, NC along with our recommendations, advice, and personal experience.

 The Down Low On Living In Asheville, NC

-Here are some of the most pressing questions that I received in my inbox.
+Below are some of the most pressing questions that I receive in my inbox each week.

 We also do not have children and chose to buy a house before moving here.
 We flew up one weekend alone just to house hunt with an Asheville-based realtor.
 Our jobs remained the same with the relocation.